mako-framework/docs/02_routing_and_controllers/03_request.md

 ### <a id="cookies" href="#cookies">Cookies</a>

-The `getCookies` method returns a cookie collection that allows to you access both signed and unsigned cookies.
+The `cookies` property is a cookie collection that allows to you access both signed and unsigned cookies.

 ```
+$cookies = $this->request->cookies;

+// You can also use the "getCookies" method

 $cookies = $this->request->getCookies();

-// You can also use the read-only "cookies" property

-$cookies = $this->request->cookies;
 ```

 The `get` method of the cookie collection returns the value of a cookie and `null` if it doesn't exist.